CruGlobal/give-web/README.md

         email: 'email@example.com'
     }
     ```
+- `tsys-device` - the device name for processing credit cards with TSYS - *Optional* - May be provided by DPS when adding your domain to the TSYS whitelist if you are using a different TSYS Merchant ID than Cru's main Merchant ID
 - `on-order-completed` - an Angular expression that is executed when the order was submitted successfully - *Optional* -  provides 2 variables:
   - `$event.$window` - Provides access to the browser's global `window` object.
 This allows you to call a custom callback function like `onOrderCompleted` in the example.
   - `$event.purchase` - contains the order's details that are loaded for the thank you page